-The spiritual dimension is indispensable for the growth and development of the emotionally intense people, who are often also gifted, highly empathic, spiritually sensitive and attuned.
+The spiritual dimension can be extremely useful for the growth and development of emotionally intense people, who are often also gifted, highly empathic, spiritually sensitive and attuned.
 They are susceptible to physical problems that are not easily explained by traditional medical science.
 Their symptoms often reflect a psycho-spiritual conflict between their deep spiritual yearnings and the limitations of this physical world.
 On the other hand, because they process information deeply, and notice subtleties in their environment so much more, they are easily overwhelmed.
-It is therefore essential for them to strengthen their soul’s resilience, in order to deal with the demands of their everyday lives, without resorting to unhelpful strategies such as compulsive and addictive self-soothing behaviours, orcutting off from their vitality altogether.
+It is therefore essential for them to strengthen their resilience, in order to deal with the demands of their everyday lives, without resorting to unhelpful strategies such as compulsive and addictive self-soothing behaviours, or cutting off from their vitality altogether.

-Spiritual practice does not necessarily mean being religious or worshiping a deity, but the act of harnessing a kind of soul strength that is deeper than what meets the eyes.
-It allows us to tapping into the transpersonal and symbolic realm; By having the ability to see, hear and know the mysteries that lies beyond science and logic, we can draw power from something much greater than ourselves.
+Spiritual practice does not necessarily mean being religious or worshipping a deity, but the act of harnessing a kind of soul strength that is deeper than what meets the eyes.
+It allows us to tap into the transpersonal and symbolic realm; By having the ability to see, hear and know the mysteries that lie beyond science and logic, we can draw power from something much greater than ourselves.

 When bad things happen, trust is often the hardest, yet the most needed lesson.
-Many of us have a hard time relinquishing control, because of a deep-rooted belief that we must work hard to earn what we need, and to fight in a world of scarcity.
+Many of us have a hard time relinquishing control, because of a deep-rooted belief that we must work hard to earn what we need and to fight in a world of scarcity.
 In many ways, we are programmed to believe that life cannot be easy.
-Therefore, it takes conscious and consistent practise to rewire our mind.
+Therefore, it takes conscious and consistent practice to rewire our minds.
 Spiritual growth involves seeing beyond the literal, into the symbolic.
 We all have the experience of negative events turning out to be a life-changing gift that is revealed only in hindsight.
 If you are feeling overwhelmed, you can remind yourself to release your need to know how things will work out, and to trust that the perfect solution is already chosen, only if you can allow yourself to be guided.
-Even when you cannot yet perceive it, even when the situation makes it hard to do so, you can try your best to affirm the belief that everything is in a perfect cosmic order.
-If you allow yourself to be connected to your spiritual source at all times, you canrest in the knowing that this source will always provide exactly what you need, when you need it.
+Even when you cannot yet perceive it, even when the situation makes it hard to do so, you can try your best to affirm the belief that everything is in the perfect order.
+If you allow yourself to be connected to your spiritual source at all times, you can rest in the knowledge that this source will always provide exactly what you need, when you need it.

 The most important aspects of spirituality are releasing and trusting.
 When you practise trust, you will receive the gift of peace.